The Nose (opera): Performance history

 In June 1929, The Nose was given a concert performance, against Shostakovich's own wishes: "The Nose loses all meaning if it is seen just as a musical composition.
-For the music springs only from the action...It is clear to me that a concert performance of The Nose will destroy it."
-Indeed, the concert performance caused bewilderment, and was ferociously attacked by the Russian Association of Proletarian Musicians (RAPM).
+For the music springs only from the action....
+It is clear to me that a concert performance of The Nose will destroy it."
+The concert performance caused bewilderment and was attacked by the Russian Association of Proletarian Musicians (RAPM).

-The original plan was to mount a stage production at the Bolshoi Theatre under the direction of Vsevolod Meyerhold, but plans fell through because Meyerhold was too busy with other productions.
+The original plan was to mount a stage production at the Bolshoi Theatre under the direction of Vsevolod Meyerhold, but this fell through because Meyerhold was occupied with other productions.
 The stage premiere, conducted by Samuil Samosud, took place at the Maly Operny Theatre in Leningrad on 18 January 1930.
-It opened to generally poor reviews and widespread incomprehension amongst musicians.
-Even so, the conductor Nikolai Malko, who had taught Shostakovich at the Leningrad Conservatory and conducted the premiere of his pupil's First Symphony, reckoned the opera a "tremendous success"; indeed it was given 16 performances with two alternating casts over six months.
+It opened to generally poor reviews and widespread incomprehension among musicians.
+Even so, the conductor Nikolai Malko, who had taught Shostakovich at the Leningrad Conservatory and conducted the premiere of his pupil's First Symphony, regarded the opera as a "tremendous success"; it was given sixteen performances with two alternating casts over six months.

-The opera was not performed again in the Soviet Union until 1974, when it was revived by Gennady Rozhdestvensky and Boris Pokrovsky.
+The opera was not performed again in the Soviet Union until 1974, when it was revived in Moscow by Gennady Rozhdestvensky and Boris Pokrovsky.
 Interviewed for a 2008 documentary, Rozhdestvensky related that he had found an old copy of The Nose in the Bolshoi Theatre in 1974, supposedly the last copy in the Soviet Union.
 The composer attended the rehearsal and premiere in 1974.

 The Nose was given its Italian premiere on 23 May 1964 by the Maggio Musicale Fiorentino at the Teatro della Pergola in Florence.
-The cast included Renato Capecchi (Platòn Kusnic Kavaliòf), Italo Tajo (Ivàn Jákovlevic), Antonio Pirino (the Nose), Cesy Broggini (Pelagia Grigorievna Podtochina) and Jolanda Meneguzzer (Podtochina's daughter).
-It was conducted by Bruno Bartoletti and directed by Eduardo De Filippo.
-The set designs were by Mino Maccari.It was the first performance in Europe since the 1930 stage premiere in Leningrad.
+The cast included Renato Capecchi as Platon Kuzmich Kovalyov, Italo Tajo as Ivan Yakovlevich, Antonio Pirino as the Nose, Cesy Broggini as Pelageya Grigoryevna Podtochina and Jolanda Meneguzzer as Podtochina's daughter.
+It was conducted by Bruno Bartoletti and directed by Eduardo De Filippo, with set designs by Mino Maccari.
+It was the first performance in Europe since the 1930 stage premiere in Leningrad.

-The opera received its United States professional premiere at the Santa Fe Opera in 1965, conducted by Erich Kunzel and was performed again by the Santa Fe company in 1987, conducted by Edo de Waart.
+The opera received its United States professional premiere at the Santa Fe Opera in 1965, conducted by Erich Kunzel, and was performed again by the Santa Fe company in 1987, conducted by Edo de Waart.
 It was performed in July 2004 at Bard College's SummerScape in Annandale-on-Hudson, New York, directed by Francesca Zambello and performed by the American Symphony Orchestra conducted by Leon Botstein.

+A new Russian production was mounted at the Mariinsky Theatre in Saint Petersburg in 2004, with Valery Gergiev as musical director and Yuri Alexandrov as stage director; the Mariinsky described it as the theatre's premiere of the work and the premiere of that production.
+The Mariinsky also notes that, before Alexandrov's production, the opera had been staged in Russia only at the Leningrad Maly Operny Theatre in 1930 and at Pokrovsky's Moscow Chamber Musical Theatre in 1974.
+The same Mariinsky production was later presented at the Opéra Bastille in Paris in 2005.